Clearwater Threshers: As the Clearwater Phillies

-Threshers and Spectrum Field
+Rebranding as the Threshers and Spectrum Field

 In 2004, the Clearwater Threshers were managed by former Phillies player and Hall of Famer, Mike Schmidt.
 Greg Legg managed the team in 2005 and 2006.
 Dave Huppert was the manager in 2007, and Razor Shines in 2008.
 Ernie Whitt was named the manager for the 2009 season after Shines was promoted to base coach for the New York Mets.

 In 2007, the Threshers won the second half in the FSL West Division.
 They defeated the Sarasota Reds (2–1) in the FSL West Division Playoffs, then defeated the Brevard County Manatees 3 games to 1 in the FSL Championship Series (best-of-five) to win the FSL title.
 The Threshers were named MiLB.com's Class A Advanced Team of the Year.

 A single-game attendance record of 9,090 was set on July 3, 2008.

 On July 26, 2009, Pedro Martínez made a rehab start for the Threshers against the St. Lucie Mets at Spectrum Field.
 Martinez pitched 11/3 innings before rain caused the game to be canceled, wiping out the official record of his start.
 Martinez subsequently moved to the Lehigh Valley IronPigs for his next start.

-On May 23, 2011, The Threshers gained national attention after playing in a 23-inning game against the Jupiter Hammerheads.
+On May 23, 2011, the Threshers gained national attention after playing in a 23-inning game against the Jupiter Hammerheads.